-Project/Programme Components Activities Expected Concrete Outputs Expected Outcomes Amount (US\$) .
-Support for the mastery of water resources and production 1.1.
-Develop 144 ha for agricultural production, equipped with a semi California irrigation system powered by a solar pumping system.
-1.2.
-Improve techniques and means of irrigated production 1.2.1.
+Project/Programn Components Activities Expected Concrete Outputs Expected Outcomes Amount (US\$) mastery of wa 1.1.Develop 144 ha for agricultural production, equipped with a semi California irrigation system powered by a solar pumping system.
+1.2.Improve techniques and means of irrigated production 1.2.1.
 Acquire farm machinery kits (one 75 hp tractor + one 3 discs plow + one 10x10 drive sprayer + one subsoiler with 3 teeth + one trailer + one harvester + one rotabatteur + one huller) 1.2.2.
-Train farmers in irrigation techniques and the proper use of agricultural inputs (technical itinerary) 1.3.
-Design and implement training programs for actors responsible for the operation, maintenance and repair of equipment acquired for the beneficiaries.
-Output 1: construction of the semi Californian irrigation system on 144 hectares of land powered by solar.
-Output 2: production yields improved through mechanized means of production and improved agricultural practices by: - the purchase of equipment (02 vehicles for delivery of products are acquired to facilitate access to market; 04 agricultural production kits are made available to producers) - the training of at least 576 farmers in improved agricultural techniques - the training of 10 to 20 local technicians on driving, installation, repair and maintenance of irrigation and solar equipment's Outcome: Improvement of food self-sufficiency and sustainable management of land through better water management for agricultural production 5 000 000

-2. Support for the diversification of livelihoods and the improvement of the living conditions of the beneficiaries 2.1.: promote the development of income generating activities: 2.1.1.
-Design and deliver capacity building programs to cooperatives and their members for the diversification of income-generating activities (gardening, guinea fowl rearing, beekeeping, composting, etc.), the simplified financial management and accounting, and the management of cooperative organizations; 2.1.2.
-Establish the infrastructure and equipment needed to develop the value chain of agricultural production: processing, packaging and marketing - Build warehouses - Build drying areas - Acquire corn and tomato mills - Train producers in the processing, packaging and marketing technics - Facilitate access to the market 2.2.
-Implement a simplified funding mechanism for producers (micro credit) 2.3.
-Build social infrastructures: 2.3.1. build a mini drinking water supply (DWS) network Output1: income-generating activities are practiced and the products are promoted and sold The surplus cereal production (rice and corn) and the garden production (tomatoes, peppers, etc.) are processed for marketing Credit lines dedicated to financing agricultural and other income-generating activities are available from MFIs Output 2: basic social infrastructures are realised for the beneficiaries -Construction of a mini network of drinking water supply coupled with fountains and 01 borehole equipped + 01 mini network + 01 water tower + 3 fountains + solar pumping system and 03 latrines are built for the benefit of the beneficiary communities Outcome: Increase of the resilience of producers through the promotion of new income-generating activities, improvement of their income and improvement of the living environment of the beneficiary population through: - Improved availability of potable water for consumption - Improved sanitation of the city of Mandouri - Reduction of waterborne diseases 2 150 000 2.3.1. build a mini drinking water supply
+Train farmers in irrigation techniques and the proper use of agricultural inputs (technical itinerary) 1.3.Design and implement training programs for actors responsible for the operation, maintenance and repair of equipment acquired for the beneficiaries.
+Californian irrigation system on 144 hectares of land powered by solar.
+Output 2: production yields improved through mechanized means of production and improved agricultural practices by: - the purchase of equipment (02 vehicles for delivery of products are acquired to facilitate access to market; 04 agricultural production kits are made available to producers) - the training of at least 576 farmers in improved agricultural techniques - the training of 10 to 20 local Outcome : Improvement of food self-sufficiency and sustainable management of land through better water management for agricultural production 5 000 000 diversification of livelihoods and the improvement of the living conditions of the beneficiaries 2.1.1.
+Design and deliver capacity building activities are practiced and the products are promoted and sold The surplus cereal production (rice and corn) and the garden production (tomatoes, peppers, etc.) are processed for marketing -Credit lines dedicated to financing agricultural and other incomegenerating activities are available from MFIs Output 2: basic social infrastructures are realised for the beneficiaries - Construction of a mini network of drinking water supply coupled with fountains and 01 borehole equipped + 01 mini network + 01 water tower + 3 fountains + solar pumping system and 03 latrines are built for the benefit of the beneficiary communities resilience of producers through the promotion of new income-generating activities, improvement of their income and improvement of the living environment of the living environment of the living environment of the beneficiary population through: - Improved availability of potable water for consumption - Improved sanitation of the city of Mandouri - Reduction of waterborne diseases -- -- -- -- --

-3. Capacity building, environmental and social measures and knowledge management 4.1.
+· · · · · · · · · · · · · · · · · · · 3.
+Capacity building, environmental and social measures and knowledge management 4.1.
 Design and deliver capacity building programs: 4.1.1.
 Strengthen the technical capacity of local institutions agents in the prevention and resolution of climate risk issues (bush fire, conflict, sustainable management of natural resources,) 4.1.2.
-Organize information, education and communication (IEC) sessions towards local populations on risk management techniques related to climate change; Output1: local institutions and communities are more aware and climate change issues are better understood and taken into account in local development policies: - Capacity building programs are offered - The capacity of members of the Conflict Management Committee are strengthened in conflict management and awareness - Mandouri and Kpendjal populations are sensitized on the joint management of water resources and conflict management Nowledge of stakeholders (public, local elected officials in the region, officials of local institutions, etc.) for the building of the resilience to climate change and the prevention and management of environmental and social risks.
-1 317 125 4.1.3.
+Organize information, education and communication (IEC) sessions towards local populations on risk management techniques related to climate change; 4.1.3.
 Strengthen the capacity of cooperatives and employees of local institutions in the joint management of water resources and conflict management 4.2.
-Implement measures of the Environmental and Social Management Plan - The environmental and social management plan is implemented and beneficiaries are aware and trained on the implementation of the ESMP and environmental monitoring (fight against bushfires, sanitation, management of fertilizers and pesticides, etc.) 4.3.
-Establishing a knowledge management system (production, capitalization, vulgarization, etc.) Output 2: lessons learned from projects in progress at national level are capitalized and a system to disseminate the knowledge acquired in the project is implemented at the local level - A system of information and sharing of knowledge related to climate change is implemented - Information, Education and Communication programs related to climate change and the achievements of the project are developed and delivered to local people
+Implement measures of the Environmental and Social Management Plan 4.3.
+Establishing a knowledge management system (production, capitalization, vulgarization, etc.) management and awareness - Mandouri and Kpendjal populations are sensitized on the joint management of water resources and conflict management - The environmental and social management plan is implemented and beneficiaries are aware and trained on the implementation of knowledge of stakeholders (public, local elected officials in the region, officials of local institutions, etc.) for the building of the resilience to climate change and the prevention and management of environmental and social 1 317 125